 New hires are always interested in these perks and what it means for their overall experience.
 The more perks, the more likely it is they will sign on, especially if they believe it’s going to improve their workdays and lifestyles.

-Many organizations have also found that buddy or ambassador programs help boost new hire and onboarding program proficiency.
+Many organizations have also found that buddy systems or ambassador programs help boost new hire morale and onboarding program proficiency.

 Don’t Forget Your Biggest Asset

 Hiring new employees to fill vacancies is important and, for many companies, pressing.
 However, don’t forget the most important weapon in your arsenal: your existing employees.